sahithyandev/s1/src/content/docs/programming-fundamentals/c-book/06-computer-memory.md

 ## Memory Hierarchy

 Modern CPUs are much faster than the speed of memory.
-The memory has to be organised in such a way that its slower speed does not reduce the performance of the overall system.
+The memory has to be organised in such a way that its slower speed does not reduce the overall system performance.

-The ultimate objective of having a memory hierarchy is to have a memory system with a sufficient capacity and which is as cheap as the cheapest memory type and as fast as the fastest memory type.
-The main idea is to use a limited capacity of fast but expensive memory types and a larger capacity of slow but cheap memory types.
+The objective of having a memory hierarchy is to minimize cost, maximize capacity and performance.
 Special methods are used to store the frequently used items in the faster devices and others in slower devices.

 ### Traditional